Change wording for User Settings "Reset Configuration and Clear Temporary Data"

 So for me it would suffice that the button just resets the current form with no other side effects.

-#13 Updated by Ernesto Baschny almost 6 years ago
+#13 Updated by Ernesto Baschny about 6 years ago

 Yeah, but this is what currently both buttons do anyway (clearning all session data), so that would at least not "change the known behaviour".
 Might be that people have been using this button for this purpose in the past.
 Without alternative (somewhere else) I would not like to change that for now.